jaiswal-aditi/homework13/README.md

 You will not be able to submit changes after the deadline has passed.

-For any questions, please reach out to Dr. Katy Tarrit (katytm7@hawaii.edu) and Rajan Sawhney (rsawhney@hawaii.edu)
+For any questions, please reach out to Dr. Katy Tarrit (katytm7@hawaii.edu) and Aditi Jaiswal (ajaiswal@hawaii.edu)